-The film is about an elegant adventure loving Balgaran who meets a young lady on the street and starts flirting.
+The film is about an elegant adventure-loving Balgaran who meets a young lady on the street and starts flirting.
 She decides to teach him a lesson and asks him to accompany her to the market where he pays for unnecessary purchases.
 Then the lady takes Balgaran to a luxurious restaurant and orders expensive drinks and brunch items on his account.
 She makes the gentleman carry all purchases and leads him to her home.
-On the way she meets her husband and suggests to order carriage and relieve the “carrier” from his duties.
-Then they head away in front of the eyes of puzzled Balgaran who receives a small 50p coin for the service.
-The gallant is left standing like a statue with money in his hand and bewildered look aimed at the carriage.
+On the way, she meets her husband and suggests ordering carriage in order to relieve the “carrier” from his duties.
+Then they head away in front of the eyes of poor bamboozled Balgaran who receives a small 50p coin for the service.
+The gallant is left standing like a statue with money in his hand and a bewildered expression at the carriage.

-Main roles are played by Mara Lipina and Gendov himself.
-The cameraman Gaetano Pia de Flores films the film in matter of 6 days in front of the house of interpreneur Dimitar Saselov in Slavyanska 9 Str. in Sofia.
+The main roles are played by Mara Lipina and Gendov himself.
+The cameraman Gaetano Pia de Flores films everything in a matter of 6 days in front of the house of entrepreneur Dimitar Saselov in Slavyanska 9 Str. in Sofia.
 The camera is Pathe system, bought second hand from Budapest.

 The audience reactions after the screening are mostly positive.
-Some conservative critics had their doubts about the new shameful medium, as well as the provocative behaviour by a woman.
-However, the main focus is on the fact that it is a Bulgarian film as a major accomplishment and it does not claim high artistic values.
+Some conservative critics had their doubts about the new shameful medium, as well as the provocative behavior by a woman.
+However, the main focus was on being a Bulgarian film — a major accomplishment while the film does not claim high artistic values.
 Vasil Gendov writes: “Bulgarian film!
 Bulgarian artists under Bulgarian sky!”

-The Gendovi family might not have received the accolades they deserved when they were alive.
+The Gendov family might not have received the accolades they deserved when they were alive.
 However, nowadays we can call them the founders of Bulgarian cinema.

 Some of the other pioneers of Bulgarian cinematography are Borish Grezhov, Vasil Bakardzhiev, Nikolay Larin.
 The Vazov family left a creative trace in so many mediums and cinema was one of them.
 Aleksandar Vazov (nephew to one of the most famous literary figures in Bulgarian history, Ivan Vazov) is among the pioneers of Bulgarian cinema.
 They are all part of the first wave of Bulgarian cinema that lasted up until the change of the political regime in 1944.
 Only 17 out of around 50 works from the period were preserved.

-After the first wave — characterized with the enthusiasm of the creatives, cinema moves on to it’s second stage of development.
-At this point personal initiative and auters are no longer the main figures.
+After the first wave — characterized by the enthusiasm of the creatives, cinema moves on to its second stage of development.
+At this point personal initiative and auteurs are no longer the main figures.
 There is a big change between the two periods caused by the transition from monarchy to communism.

 Cinema for children progresses with productions like Margaritka, The Captain by director Dimitar Petrov, plus End of a vacation.
 That is also the case for historical films like Kaloyan by Dako Dakovski and Legend of Paisiy by Stefan Surchadzhiev.
 The inspector and the night, The golden tooth, Adventure at midnight form the tradition in Bulgarian criminal cinema.
 In 1965 was filmed the first co-production with a western country named Legacy of the Incas based on the Karl May novel.
 Genre establishing moves on to comedies and some of the most prominent titles include Ancient Coin and Jack-of-All-Trades.
 Several literary works get screen adaptations — like Tobacco and The peach thief.
 Nevena Kokanova becomes one of the first female stars of Bulgarian cinema.